RobinLinde/esphome-config/devices/mapcomplete_clock/README.md

 ESPHome configuration file for a clock made of addressable LEDs, like the [Brightdot Clock](https://www.velleman.eu/products/view/?id=449304) sold by Velleman.
 In addition to functioning as a normal clock, this clock can also show changesets made with [MapComplete](https://github.com/pietervdvn/MapComplete).
 To do this, there should be a service running that publishes statistics to MQTT.
-More documentation on this will follow.
+For this [MapComplete-MQTT](https://github.com/RobinLinde/MapComplete-MQTT) can be used.

+Connection is made with Home Assistant through the API, and MQTT is used to receive changesets from MapComplete-MQTT.

 ## Example configuration